Emcoder-SCDF-Challenge/Emcoder-placeholder_SCDFXIBM/README.md

 # Emcoder-placeholder_SCDFXIBM
-**A rag-tag bunch brought together by the desire to make a difference with some ideas and code**
+**A rag-tag bunch of misfits brought together by the desire to make a difference with some ideas and code**

 This project uses Artificial Intelligence and Machine Learning to detect road traffic accidents through closed-circuit television (CCTV) feeds.

-Submitted in SCDF X IBM - Lifesavers' Innovation Challenge: Call For Code 2020.
+Submitted to SCDF X IBM - Lifesavers' Innovation Challenge: Call For Code 2020.

 Team members: Jaxsen Chew, Wong Ying, Hussain Khozema, Veric Tan, Jeremy Book